 Students who are interested in studying in Italy (Florence or Rome) in their junior year are encouraged to begin Italian in the fall of their first year (Italian 101).
 Most students will take 3 Italian courses in the first academic year (101 in the fall, 102 in Winter Term, and 103 in the spring).
 Students with advanced proficiency in a Romance language (AP or higher) can enroll in Accelerated Beginning Italian (Italian 123).
-Students with prior experience studying Italian who wish to continue in the language should take the placement exam in January.
+Students who have previous experience with Italian should contact the chair of the Italian Department to schedule a placement exam.